 4. Given the data, describe the trends in enrollment, FTES, and Average Class size.
 What are the implications for your department?
-Math FTES is increasing at a constant rate.
-Since 2005-6 the FTES has increased by 20% (8,500 WSCH).
-The increase is from additional sections in both precollegiate and transfer level courses.
-The productivity has also slowly been increasing.
+Physics FTES is increasing at a constant rate of about 12% year-over-year.
+The PSME 2006-7 is an aberration and not consistent with the YOY growth.
+Much of the growth is in the transfer level Phys 2 &amp; 4 series.
+Class size is fixed by lab size and safety.
 5. Student Achievement: Given the data, describe the trends in overall success rates, retention rates, and degrees and certificates awarded.
 What are the implications for your department?
 The retention rates are higher than expected based on the level of prerequisites and difficulty of the course material.
 The success is improving but is much lower than what faculty would like to achieve.
 What is not shown is the course sequence success, which needs to be increased.
-The Latino (16 % population) rate of success was from 55% to 66% 2007-8 to 2008-9; Asian remains same and White 68% to 65%.
-The increase in Latino base 2007- to 2008-9 is the largest group.
-This is probably tied to the increase in the increase in basic skills courses as well as success rates of the math programs.
+Also the entry level students are underprepared and need additional support, especially in Phys 4A.
 6. Student Equity: Given the data, describe the trends with respect to underrepresented students.
 How will your program address the needs/challenges indicated by the data?
-The majority of students are Asian, white, Hispanic or none which match the other STEM series populations.
-There is about a 30% increase in Hispanic enrollment and a 50% increase in "unrecorded".
+The majority of students are Asian, white, Hispanic or none which match the engineering series populations.
 The department will create a pathway going forward by working with counseling and Outreach to encourage students in STEM pathways.
 7. Given the data, discuss how the FTEF trends and FTEF/FTES ratio will impact your program.
 Include any need for increasing or reducing your program faculty.
 What are the implications for your department?
-The number of Math course offerings will continue to increase and additional FTEF is required.
-The basic skills program will continue to expand in both numbers of sections as well as new course pathways based on student's educational goals.
+The number of Physics course offerings will increase until 2012F and when PSEC opens will increase even more.
 8. Given the data for distance learning, describe the trends related to success, retention, and student satisfaction.
 Discuss solutions to ensure that rates match or exceed those of comparable traditional format courses.
-The fully online is limited to Math 105 (Intermediate Algebra) and Math 10 (Statistics).
-The success and retention are not equivalent to the in-class and partial online versions of the class.
-The research data for the Math Dept aggregates all the classes and the 105 & 10 class data was extracted by hand.
-The use of technology to augment in-class teaching and homework is very prevalent.
-A majority of classes use online homework and additional information.
-The use of CCConfer is used for synchronous delivery of class material.
-The partially online (hybrid) has also been very successful, with student success and retention very close to in-class.
-The faculty are also using tablet computers to record work in class.
+The online is limited to the use of technology augment in class teaching and homework.
 9. Optional: Provide any additional data relevant to your program.
 (Indicate the source of the data).
 2003 Report by Johnstone; http://research.fhda.edu/researchreports/file_library/B17%20-%20Sequence%20Course-Grade-Success%20v4.0.pdf 10.
 Are you seeing trends that are not reflected in the data cited above?
 If yes, please explain.
-The student success in the calculus course sequence is much lower than desired for transfer.
-The basic skills continues to have increased success in having students complete Math 105 or Math 10 for transfer or an AA/AS degree.
+The student success in the course sequence is much lower than desired.
+Physics 2A/2B/2C and Physics 4A/4B/4C/4D.